Ramzgate/node_setup/miniPC_node.md

     ```

 3. Notable flags:
-- --network flag, which selects a network:
+    - `--network`: selects network:
-    - lighthouse (no flag): Mainnet
+        - `lighthouse` (no flag): Mainnet
-    - lighthouse --network mainnet: Mainnet
+        - `lighthouse --network mainnet`: Mainnet
-    - lighthouse --network goerli: Goerli (testnet)
+        - `lighthouse --network goerli`: Goerli (testnet)
-    - lighthouse --network sepolia: Sepolia (testnet)
+        - `lighthouse --network sepolia`: Sepolia (testnet)
-    - lighthouse --network gnosis: Gnosis chain
+        - `lighthouse --network gnosis`: Gnosis chain

             >Note: Using the correct --network flag is very important; using the wrong flag can result in penalties, slashings or lost deposits.
 As a rule of thumb, always provide a --network flag instead of relying on the default

     - `--execution-endpoint`: the URL of the execution engine API
         - If the execution engine is running on the same computer with the default port, this will be `http://localhost:8551`